D-score/dscore/README.md

 | `hyp` | \[special codes, hypothetical instrument\]              |     5 |       |      |      |
 |       |                                                         |  2651 |    76 |  565 |  892 |

-If your instrument is not here, you cannot calculate the D-score.
-But even if your instrument is in the table, there is no garantee that it can be used for the D-score.
-Instruments are tied to the D-score by means of a *measurement model*.
-The measurement model provides the *key* for converting the item responses to the D-score.
+If your instrument is not here, you cannot calculate the \(D\)-score.
+But even if your instrument is in the table, there is no garantee that it can be used for the \(D\)-score.
+Instruments are tied to the
+\(D\)-score by means of a *measurement model*.
+The measurement model provides the *key* for converting the item responses to the \(D\)-score.

 The `dscore` package currently support three keys: `dutch`, `gcdg` and `gsed`.
 Although there is much overlap, different keys cover different